Verified July 2026 · Cited to primary sources

 CJC-1295 / Ipamorelin

-The classic GH-boosting stack — one human PK study shows it raises GH/IGF-1, but no trial shows it builds muscle or burns fat.
+The classic GH-boosting stack.
+One human PK study shows it raises GH/IGF-1, but no trial shows it builds muscle or burns fat.

 Grade BSermorelin

-The "gentler," formerly-FDA-approved GH-axis peptide — the best-evidenced option you can still legally get through a compounding pharmacy.
+The "gentler," formerly-FDA-approved GH-axis peptide.
+It's the best-evidenced option you can still legally get through a compounding pharmacy.

 Grade ATesamorelin

-One of only two FDA-approved peptides in this space — proven to cut visceral fat, but approved for a narrow HIV indication.
+An FDA-approved peptide drug, not a research chemical.
+Proven to cut visceral fat, but approved for a narrow HIV indication.

 The monthly peptide evidence brief.

-What the research and the FDA actually say — one short email a month.
+What the research and the FDA actually say, in one short email a month.
 Unsubscribe anytime.

 No spam.
 We never sell your email.
 Editorial policy.